Skip to content

 Is It Hard to Get Into Black Hawk College?
 Acceptance Rate & Requirements

 Based in Moline, Illinois, Black Hawk College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 41%.
+The graduation rate is roughly 41%.

 Can I Afford It?